Your first few days

 Identify your HR/Payroll Analyst and HR Partner

-If you have not already met your HR/Payroll Analyst and/or HR Partner, ask your immediate supervisor.
+If you have not already met your HR/Payroll Analyst and/or HR Partner, ask your immediate manager or easily find out who they are in Workday – see the Who are your personal HR support staff? guide on the Workday Help site.
 These HR specialists can provide personal answers to many of your employment questions.
-General benefits, payroll, and other empl0yment questions may be directed to the HR Service Center (213-821-8100).
+General benefits, payroll, and other employment questions may be directed to the HR Service Center.

 Finalize commuting/parking plans

 Ensure that you’re fully familiar with your commute route, and possible options, if using public transportation.
 If you drive, be sure you know where to park.
-Visit our commuting & parking page if you still need some help.
+Visit our essential employee helps page for transportation (commuting/parking) information, as well as much more.

 Ensure your USC email is working